RadeonOpenCompute/ROCm_Documentation/ROCm_Libraries/ROCm_Libraries.rst

   cd rocALUTION

-Note that if you want to contribute to rocALUTION, you will need to checkout the develop branch instead of the master branch.
-See :ref:`rocalution_contributing` for further details.
 Below are steps to build different packages of the library, including dependencies and clients.
 It is recommended to install rocALUTION using the *install.sh* script.